jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 Disadvantages:
 - Security is greatly diminished.
 - Privacy is greatly diminished.
-- Web pages take longer to fully download.
+- Use more network bandwidth (web pages download slower)

 Mitigation to disadvantages:
 - The preset lists of blocked hosts.